jeffvance/openshift-ceph-ex/mysql_ceph_template/README.md

 The steps needed to setup ceph in a single container (AIO, all-in-one container) are described [here](link).

 ### Setting up MySQL:
+Follow the instructions [here](link) to initialize and validate containerized mysql.

 OSE's Security Context Constraints (SSC) need to be defined such that the *seLinuxContext* and *runAsUser* values are set to "RunAsAny".
 Selinux is still enabled/enforcing on the master and worker-node hosts.

 ```